rimichaeru/web-calc/README.md

 # web-calc

-A web-based calculator using JS and HTML, has all the core featuers of a standard calculator.
+A web-based calculator using JS and HTML without using the automatic eval() compute function, has all the core featuers of a standard calculator.
 The grid and code design enable it to be easily upgraded into a fully-fledged scientific calculator!
 Fixed in the top-left corner, ready for easy export.

 Enjoy your computations with the relaxing theme; baby blue bubbles!